-Key challenges for businesses are water scarcity, climate change, habitat change, biodiversity loss and invasive species, overexploitation of oceans and nutrient overloading.
+Today, businesses are facing a number of challenges that are directly linked to nature, which in turn impacts their bottom line.
+These issues include water scarcity, climate change, habitat change, biodiversity loss and invasive species, overexploitation of oceans and nutrient overloading.

-The impacts of Business on biodiversity pose a number of risks to corporate performance including in the following areas:
+The impacts of business on biodiversity also pose a number of risks to a company's performance, including in the following areas:

 - Operational: increased scarcity and cost of raw materials such as freshwater; disruptions to business operations caused by natural hazards; and higher insurance costs for natural disasters.